PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 Kim started walking towards the south trail.
 He walked a few steps turned his head towards Tom slightly: "Are you coming then?"

 The south trail was easy in comfortable boots.
-Kim had fathers hand-me-downs which were only second generation.
+Kim had father's hand-me-downs which were only second generation.
 They looked more or less like normal old boots.
-Toms boots looked new but obviously too small for anyone other than her and her tiny frame.
+Tom's boots looked new but obviously too small for anyone other than her and her tiny frame.
 Early on she had relied on this to stave off others desires on the boots.

 She strongly suspected the boots would fit whoever held them the same way they had fitted for her.
 Tom had pulled the boots off the giant very easily, accidentally even, and they slid off the giants feet into her hands as a pair of boots exactly the right size for her.
 The long walk (mostly in silence) gave Tom ample time to muse.